-- Steel toe caps are very tough but if your foot bends at a steep enough angle during an impact they do have the potential to inflict damage (though rare).
+- Steel toe caps are very tough, but if your foot bends at a steep enough angle during an impact, they do have the potential to inflict damage (though rare).
 Perhaps a tough plastic is a better alternative.
-The toes are first in line for an impact so protection in this frontal position is vital to prevent crushing.
+The toes are first in line for an impact, so protection in this frontal position is vital to prevent crushing.

-- The shin is not a complex area but this front-facing bone is also in the firing line.
+- The shin is not a complex area, but this front-facing bone is also in the firing line.
 It benefits greatly from a full high-boot with additional shin padding.

 - The ankle bone juts out and is most likely to be scraped along the ground during an accident.
 Find a boot incorporating ankle protection on both sides of your feet.

 - The heel contains major tendons and small bones.
 Injury to the heel will likely require complex surgery and a long recovery.
-Protection can involve in-built padding or externally placed shock absorbing heel mounts.
+Protection can involve in-built padding or externally placed shock-absorbing heel mounts.

-Kevlar is five times tougher than steel and is a popular material in motorcycle protective components along with tough plastic and thick leather.
+Kevlar is five times tougher than steel and is a popular material in motorcycle protective components, along with tough plastic and thick leather.

-A good solid protection from the top of a boot to the bottom gives the rigidity of a ski-boot reducing movement of the leg as a whole.
+Good solid protection from the top of a boot to the bottom gives the rigidity of a ski-boot reducing movement of the leg as a whole.